Skip to main content

 The Principal Investigator (PI) must be fluent in English and be the coauthor of at least one project published in a peer-reviewed English language medical journal.
 If applicant resides outside the United States, please indicate the budget in U.S. dollars.

 The PI must be a board certified “M.D.” or “D.O.”, or a Ph.D. with applicable basic science research experience.
 All Ph.D. applicants must team up with an experienced FM clinician (M.D., D.O., or N.P.) for assessment of human subjects.
-In fact, all applications must include at least one member who is experienced with diagnosing FM as well as ruling out other painful conditions.
+In fact, all applications must include at least one team member who is experienced with diagnosing FM as well as ruling out other painful conditions.

 The 2016 ACR “survey” criteria for diagnosing FM may certainly be used for screening study participants, but a thorough physical exam is needed to confirm the diagnosis and assess pressure pain thresholds.
 FM participants cannot have other chronic conditions that cause multisite pain.
+We only fund research studies on “primary” FM.

 No institutional overhead or other indirect costs will be paid and should not be included as part of any grant request.
 Also, beware that substantiative equipment costs, as well as salaries for the PI and other team members, may jeopardize project funding.